root221/CarND-Behavioral-Cloning-P3/writeup_template.md

 ####1.
 Solution Design Approach

-The overall strategy for deriving a model architecture was to ...
+The overall strategy for deriving a model architecture was to try

-My first step was to use a convolution neural network model similar to the ...
-I thought this model might be appropriate because ...
+My first step was to use a fully connected neural network, it drove poorly.
+Then I tried to use Lenet, I thought this model might be appropriate because convolution neural network worked pretty good at images.

 In order to gauge how well the model was working, I split my image and steering angle data into a training and validation set.
 I found that my first model had a low mean squared error on the training set but a high mean squared error on the validation set.
 This implied that the model was overfitting.